simplitech/neo-sc-bndes-example/README.md

 ### Incomplete and untested features
 This is a sample project, and it is not aimed to be used in production environments.
 Most features work but may present abnormal behaviour (bugs).
 Use it as a API reference only.

+### About the code
+Check `BankProcess.cs` class for better understanding of the application